kjosib/sophie/docs/tech/vm.rst

 * Numeric field offsets.
 This could save cycles where a record-type is statically known.
 * Tuning the dial on eager evaluation.
 This may help with performance.
 * NaN-boxing.
+* Short-string representation: Very short strings fit in a value (and don't benefit from interning).
+  Shorter than 4gb may benefit from a smaller header.
+It would make the string module a bit trickier, but save a metric boat-load of allocations in string-heavy code.
 * Thread-Safe Generational GC with Actors in mind.
 * Actual threads.
 * Arrays.
 (The semantics would be tied into the actor-oriented side.)